apache/druid/docs/querying/sql-functions.md

 ## THETA_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS

-Returns the distinct count estimate and error bounds from a Theta sketch, where the `expr` argument must return a Theta sketch.
+Returns the distinct count estimate and error bounds from a Theta sketch.
+The `expr` argument must return a Theta sketch.
 The optional `errorBoundsStdDev` argument represents the standard deviation of the error bars and  must be 1, 2, or 3.

 * **Syntax:** `THETA_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS(expr, errorBoundsStdDev)`
 * **Function type:** Scalar, sketch